UWFront-End-Cert/html200-adopt-a-dog/README.md

 - Checked that clicking on "adopt" button updates total and gives an alert to that effect
 - Checked that form functions as expected on checkout page, including required fields functionality
 - Submit button for the form does not look correctly on the iPhone
-  - added 'input[type="submit"]' to button styles at line 249
+  - added 'input[type="submit"]' to styles.css at line 249 - as those appear to be the styles that are missing
+  - added '-webkit-appearance: none; -moz-appearance: none; appearance: none;' to styles.css at line 252